-For example, ShipBob has fulfillment centers in several major US cities and regions, meaning that you can split your products across warehouses to make sure that your boxes are shipped from the most strategic location.
+For example, ShipBob has fulfillment centers in several major US cities and regions, meaning that you can split your products across several ecommerce warehouses to make sure that your boxes are shipped from the most strategic location.
 This cuts down on both shipping costs and delivery time, which can increase efficiencies for your business and satisfaction for your customers.

 3. Automated fulfillment